ispras/dedoc/docs/source/dedoc_api_usage/api.rst

       - Parameter for inserting tables into the result content.
         By default tables are returned separately from the main document tree.
         If parameter `insert_table` is set to `true`, tables will be inserted to the document tree.
-        See :ref:`return_format` for examples of result structure in both cases.
+        See :ref:`json_format` for examples of result structure in both cases.

     * - need_pdf_table_analysis
       - true, false
-      - false
+      - true
       - This option is used for PDF documents which are images with text (PDF without a textual layer).
         It is also used for PDF documents when `pdf_with_text_layer` is `true`, `false`, `auto` or `auto_tabby`.
-        By default (`need_pdf_table_analysis=false`) tables in PDF documents aren't parsed because costly table recognition methods are used to get tables.
+        Since costly table recognition methods are used to get tables, you may need to use `need_pdf_table_analysis=false` to increase parsing speed and get text without tables.
-        When tables in the PDF document are important, use `need_pdf_table_analysis=true` instead.
-        If the document has a textual layer, it is recommended to use `pdf_with_text_layer=tabby`, in this case tables will be parsed regardless the value of `need_pdf_table_analysis` parameter.
+        If the document has a textual layer, it is recommended to use `pdf_with_text_layer=tabby`, in this case tables will be parsed much easier and faster.

     * - orient_analysis_cells
       - true, false